epoch8/vedana.tech/src/content/docs/operations/troubleshooting.md

 1. `jims_pipeline_run_duration_seconds` metrics — where does it grow?
 2. If it's LLM latency — look at traces.
 Maybe additional tool-call iterations crept in.
 3. If it's Memgraph latency — add indexes (`CREATE INDEX ON :Product(price)` for frequently-filtered fields).
-4. If it's pgvector latency — add an HNSW index on `rag_anchor_embeddings.embedding`.
+4. If it's pgvector latency — add an HNSW index on `rag_anchor_embeddings.embedding` manually (`CREATE INDEX ...
+USING hnsw (embedding vector_cosine_ops)`).
+Vedana's Alembic migrations do **not** create this index automatically — its optimal parameters depend on your row count, dimensionality, and recall/latency target, so it's left as an explicit operator decision.

 ### Very expensive requests (lots of tokens)